TradeZero Rating:

 TradeZero Account Rating

-TradeZero uses an online application that is easy to use.
-Look for the green “Open Account” button in the top right of the website.
-Each branch has rules about who can apply, based on your citizenship.
-Most people outside of Canada, the U.S., and the Bahamas can open an account with the Bahamas branch.
-Americans and Bahamians can’t open a Caribbean account, but other nationalities can.
+TradeZero has a user-friendly online application.
+Look for the green button to open an account in the upper-right corner of the website.
+Each national branch has citizenship requirements.
+Generally, nationals outside of Canada, America, and the Bahamas can open an account with the Bahamian branch.
+Although Americans and Bahamians cannot open an account with the Caribbean branch, lots of other nationalities are eligible.

-You need to upload proof of address and a government photo ID.
+TradeZero does require copies of proof of address and a government-issued photo ID.
 Anything not in English must be translated.
-Uploads can be made on the website.
+Images can be uploaded on the website.

 Customer Support